Thomas Browne: Death and aftermath

 Browne died on 19 October 1682, his 77th birthday.
 He was buried in the chancel of St Peter Mancroft, Norwich.
-His skull was removed when his lead coffin was accidentally re-opened by workmen in 1840.
-It was not re-interred in St Peter Mancroft until 4 July 1922 when it was recorded in the burial register as aged 317 years.
+His skull was removed when his lead coffin was accidentally reopened by workmen in 1840.
+It was not re-interred in St Peter Mancroft until 4 July 1922, when it was recorded in the burial register as aged 317 years.
 Browne's coffin plate, which was stolen the same time as his skull, was also eventually recovered, broken into two halves, one of which is on display at St Peter Mancroft.
-Alluding to the commonplace opus of alchemy it reads, Amplissimus Vir Dns.
+Alluding to the commonplace opus of alchemy, it reads, Amplissimus Vir Dns.
 Thomas Browne, Miles, Medicinae Dr., Annos Natus 77 Denatus 19 Die mensis Octobris, Anno.
 Dni.
 1682, hoc Loculo indormiens.
 Corporis Spagyrici pulvere plumbum in aurum Convertit. — translated from Latin as "The esteemed Gentleman Thomas Browne, Knight, Doctor of Medicine, 77 years old, died on the 19th of October in the year of Our Lord 1682 and lies sleeping in this coffin.
 With the dust of his alchemical body he converts lead into gold".
 The origin of the invented word spagyrici is from the Greek spao to tear open + ageiro to collect, a signature neologism coined by Paracelsus to define his medicine-oriented alchemy; the origins of iatrochemistry, being first advanced by him.

 Browne's coffin-plate verse, along with the collected works of Paracelsus and several followers of the Swiss physician listed in his library, is evidence that although sometimes highly critical of Paracelsus, nevertheless, like the 'Luther of Medicine', he believed in palingenesis, physiognomy, alchemy, astrology and the kabbalah.

 The Library of Sir Thomas Browne was held in the care of his eldest son Edward until 1708.
 The auction of Browne and his son Edward's libraries in January 1711 was attended by Hans Sloane.
 Editions from the library were subsequently included in the founding collection of the British Library.